jsumners/collectd-haproxy/README.md

 -------
 * `ProxyMonitor`
 Proxy to monitor.
 If unset, defaults to ['server', 'frontend', 'backend'].
-Specify multiple times to specify additional proxies
+Specify multiple times to specify additional proxies, or use either of the special values "all" or "*" to select all proxies
 * `ProxyIgnore`
 One or more Proxies to ignore
  Specify multiple times to specify additional proxies